UbiState/ubicoin/test/README.md

 - [functional](/test/functional) which test the functionality of UbiServer and UbiWallet by interacting with them through the RPC and P2P interfaces.
-- [util](/test/util) which tests the litecoin utilities, currently only UbiTX.
+- [util](/test/util) which tests the ubicoin utilities, currently only UbiTX.

 The util tests are run as part of `make check` target.
 The functional